julielouie/algorithms/README.md

 # Algorithms and Code Challenges

-This repository was created for the purpose of practicing and expanding my knowledge of data structurs and algorithms through coding challenges.
+This repository was created for the purpose of practicing and expanding upon my knowledge and use of algorithms, through coding challenges.

 ### Challenges Obtained From:
 - Leetcode